dstansby/alphafit/README.md

 to the old merged data set
 - **guide**: contains a user's guide to the data set

+# Documentation

 ### Acknowledgements
-The code was written by myself ([David Stansby](https://davidstansby.com)).
+The code was written by myself ([David Stansby](https://www.davidstansby.com)).
 I am supported by STFC studentship number ST/N504336/1.

-The majority of it was written during a visit to UC Berkeley (USA) hosted by Chadi Salem.
+The majority of the code was written during a visit to UC Berkeley (USA) hosted by Chadi Salem.
 Thanks to Chadi Salem, Tim Horbury, and Lorenzo Matteini for useful discussions and advice concerning distribution functions and the Helios mission.
-Thanks to Steve Schwartz and Tony Allen for help with .cdf files.